lushleaf/Structure-free-certified-NLP/README.md

 # Structure-free-certified-NLP
-SAFER: A Structure-free Approach For cErtified Robustness to Adversarial Word Substitutions (ACL 2020)
+SAFER: A Structure-free Approach For Certified Robustness to Adversarial Word Substitutions (ACL 2020)

 ## How to run
 Download the word embedding file and save to root directory